Rose Okeno

-Rose Okeno is the first Kenyan woman to be elected Diocesan Bishop in the Anglican Church of Kenya.
+Rose Okeno is the first Kenyan woman to be elected as a Diocesan Bishop in the Anglican Church of Kenya.
 Okeno became the second ordained female bishop in the history of the Anglican Church of Kenya (ACK).
 She became the fourth elected and consecrated bishop of the Diocese of Butere.
 In September 2020, Okeno was the acting bishop following the resignation of Bishop Tim Wambunya.
 Her consecration marked a significant moment in the Anglican church's history, as it went against a movement advocating for a moratorium on the ordination of women bishops.
 Bishop Okeno is an advocate for women and girls, and for the empowerment of marginalized groups.

 Early life and education

 Okeno born in the 1960s as Rose Nereya Ayiemba, is the fifth born in a family of nine siblings from Eshibanga village in Butere.
 She is a mother of four children and wife of Reverend Elishamo Okeno.
 She attended Lirembe Girls Secondary School in Kakamega County from 1986 to 1989.
 Okeno has a certificate in Pastoral Studies (1998 to 2000).
 She has a bachelor's degree in theology from Kenya Methodist University (KeMU) (2003 to 2007).